How do I change my Windows desktop app preferences?

 - Remind me of upcoming Meetings – Disable or enable the reminder pop-up windows that notify you when your scheduled sessions are due to begin.

-Choose whether to allow the GoToMeeting desktop app to proactively install new versions of the desktop app, which will get you into sessions faster (recommended).
+- Automatic Updates – Choose whether to allow the desktop app to proactively install new versions of the desktop app, which will get you into sessions faster (recommended).
 See Use Automatic Updates to learn more.

 These settings determine how the GoToMeeting desktop app saves your files and displays your name during session.

-If you enable the "Chat Logs" check box, then a transcript of the chat messages from each session you join will be saved to your computer.
+- Save chat logs – Choose whether you want to save a transcript of the chat messages from each session you join.
+If enabled, they will save to your computer in the folder location displayed.
 Click Browse to change the location where they're saved.

-If you enable the "Remember my name and email" check box, the desktop app will display the specified name and email address in the Attendees pane each time you are in session.
+- Session Identity – Choose whether you want the desktop app to remember and display your name and email address in the Attendees pane each time you are in session.
 This allows you to avoid having to fill in your name and email address each time you join someone else's session.

 These settings determine the features and tools that are available during the session (some apply to the organizer, while others apply to their attendees).

-By default when you first join a session, your audio will automatically be muted.
-This helps us preserve your privacy and improves the audio experience by reducing the feedback and background noise that is created when multiple attendees are joining session simultaneously.
+- Mute upon joining – By default, when you first join a session, your audio is automatically muted.
+This helps us preserve your privacy and improves the audio experience by reducing the feedback and background noise that is created when multiple attendees are joining the session simultaneously.

 Note: Panes will only be hidden from attendees; co-organizer will continue to see the hidden panes.